Unitarity in quantum cosmology: symmetries protected and violated: Introduction

-The Wheeler-DeWitt scheme of quantization\cite{wheeler, dewitt} of cosmological models was believed to have been plagued with the non-unitartity in anisotropic cosmological models\cite{pinto-neto, alvarenga}.
-Very recently, quite a few examples are shown where anisotropic cosmological models, quantized in the Wheeler-DeWitt scheme, do have unitary evolution\cite{sridip, sridip2, sridip3, sridip4, sachin, fabris}.
+Wheeler-DeWitt scheme of quantization\cite{wheeler, dewitt} of cosmological models was believed to have been plagued with non-unitarity in anisotropic cosmological models\cite{pinto-neto, alvarenga}.
+Very recently, quite a few examples were shown where anisotropic cosmological models, quantized in the Wheeler-DeWitt scheme, do have unitary evolution\cite{sridip, sridip2, sridip3, sridip4, sachin, fabris, barun}.
 This unitarity is achieved by a suitable operator ordering.
-In fact a theorem has recently been proved\cite{sridip5} to show that at least for homogeneous models, it is always possible a have a self-adjoint extension for the Hamiltonian, and thus to have a unitary evolution for the system. \\
+In fact a theorem has recently been proved\cite{sridip5} which shows that at least for homogeneous models, it is always possible to have a self-adjoint extension for the Hamiltonian and thus a unitary evolution for the system. \\

-The purpose of this letter is to look at the price for the self-adjoint extension, in terms of symmetry.
-We shall look at two aspects, one is the scale invariance and the other being the Noether symmetry.
-We shall deal with one example, the Bianchi I cosmological model which is the simplest anisotropic cosmological model, but brings out the associated physical content quite comprehensively. \\
+The purpose of this paper is to look at the price for the self-adjoint extension, in terms of symmetry.
+We shall look at two aspects, one is the Noether symmetry and the other being the scale invariance. \\

+Noether symmetry has been enormously useful in the context of gravity.
+In classical gravity, Noether symmetry can lead to finding exact solutions for the system\cite{abhik}, helps in understanding the nature of dark energy\cite{basil, jamil} and certainly finds conserved quantities in the system. \\

+Noether symmetry finds a very important role in quantum cosmological models.
+Capozziello and Lambiase\cite{capo-grg} showed that if a Noether symmetry exists in a minisuperspace cosmology, it actually acts as a selection rule to determine whether the Hartle condition\cite{hartle} is satisfied and the corresponding classical behaviour can be recovered.
+In the context of extensions of general relativity, either with a non-minimal coupling of a scalar field to geometry or by including higher order derivatives in the relevant action, Capozziello, DeLaurentis and Odintsov\cite{capo-epjc} discussed the role of Noether symmetry quite extensively.
+The crucial result obtained in this work is that the existence of Noether symmetry leads to a classification of singularities, which are essentially the points where these symmetries are broken.
+For a comprehensive review on the status of the use of Noether symmetries, both in classical and quantum aspects of gravity, we refer to the work of Capozziello and DeLaurentis\cite{capo-ijgmmp}. \\

+Scale invariance on the other hand, if it exists, is considered to be a very useful property of a transformation of variables.
+However, very recently it has been proved by Pal and Grinstein\cite{sridip-scale} that hermiticity and scale invariance are clearly incompatible. \\

+As the self-adjoint extension in quantum cosmological models involve transformation of variables, it is thus a requirement to check the fate of these symmetries, and forms the motivation of the present work. \\

+We shall deal with one example, the Bianchi I cosmological model which is the simplest anisotropic cosmological model, but this brings out the associated physical content quite comprehensively. \\

+In section 2, we briefly describe the self-adjoint extension which makes the evolution unitary in the case of a Bianchi I model.
+In the next two sections, we discuss about the Noether symmetry and the scale invariance respectively.
+In the last section, we make some concluding remarks.